osuosl-cookbooks/osl-mysql/documentation/resource_osl_mysql_test.md

 ### CentOS 7 Warning

-Due to the age of the version of MariaDB provided in the stock CentOS 7 repo, it is advised to use the `version` property to choose a newer release.
-By default, this resource will install version `10.11` if its on a CentOS 7 system.
+Due to the age of the version of MariaDB provided in the CentOS 7 distro repo, it is advised to use the `version` property to choose a newer release.
+We recommend to install version `10.11` if it's on a CentOS 7 system.

 ## Actions